Nischay-Pro/BattleCode2019/bc19-scaffold/WorkToDo.md

-TODO - Make combat units not step on mines by default TODO - Production module should take k=note of map initial karb/initial fuel ratio TODO - Since we can now store change in karbonite/fuel, use this for decision making
+TODO - Make combat units not step on mines by default TODO - Production module should take k=note of map initial karb/initial fuel ratio TODO - Since we can now store change in karbonite/fuel, use this for decision making TODO - The enemies strategy can be read by using the step number of the enemy